 In this approach, the patient is asked to inhale and hold the air in the lungs to position the heart away from the radiation field.
 Deep inspiration breath-hold is standard practice but at UC San Diego Health, we use an advanced imaging system known as AlignRT to ensure that the patient's inhalations are consistent each time.

-Proton therapy is a type of radiosurgery that uses protons to kill cancer cells.
-Because of the basic physics of protons vs. photons or x-rays, the approach is expected to have fewer side effects and diminished long-term toxicity in some cancers.
+Proton therapy is a type of radiosurgery that uses protons, instead of photons or electrons, to kill cancer cells.
+Because of the basic physics of protons vs. photons or x-rays, the approach may spare some normal tissues.
+It may also have lower long-term toxicity for patients with anatomy that makes photon treatment less desirable.
 Proton therapy, however, is a relatively new therapy and not widely available.
 Because of this, there is not yet the clinical data to support the expected theoretical benefits.
 When appropriate, UC San Diego physicians offer proton therapy for breast cancer patients.